mallorbc/gpt-j-6b/README.md

 # GPT-J-6B Notebook

 This repo goes over how to use the GPT-J-6B model weights with huggingface.
-As of 7/26/2021, the model has not been officially added to huggingface.
+Originally the model was not officially supported by huggingface but the weights could be still used with huggingface through other methods.
+The model is now officially supported, much easier to use and the notebook has been changed to reflect that.

+See ```original_youtube``` branch for old method

-This repo goes along with the Youtube video seen [here](https://youtu.be/ym6mWwt85iQ)
+This repos old method goes along with the Youtube video seen [here](https://youtu.be/ym6mWwt85iQ)

 # Credit